barbazul/1kfa/mod_guide_player.md

 # The Deckahedron

+The main activity in the game is "saying stuff", mostly stuff about your character.
+Often, you'll say something that *triggers a move*, and that move will be resolved using your Deckahedron.

 Every player except the GM gets a Deckahedron.
 Inspect your Deckahedron.
 You should have 20 cards.
 There are 4 symbols, or "suits", on the fronts and backs of the cards: